Led-adel-pilot/CogniGuide/README.md

     - **Fast Auth Redirects:** Lightweight first-party cookies (`cg_authed`) eliminate 2-3 second delays for authenticated users visiting the landing page
 *   Spaced repetition prefetch & caching:
     - On dashboard load (after history fetch), all schedules are loaded in a single bulk request from `flashcards_schedule`, normalized to deck card counts, and cached (in‑memory + `localStorage`).
-    - The due‑now queue and a `window.__cogniguide_due_map` are computed up‑front so opening the modal is instant.
+    - The due‑now queue and a `window.__cogniguide_due_map` are computed up‑front so opening the modal is instant, including cards due within 24 hours after exam completion.
     - If the network is unavailable, due lists are recomputed from the cache to maintain responsiveness.
     - When new flashcards are created, history reloads and the prefetch runs again to refresh dues.